 I am attracted to the bright side of life as well as the quiet and more intimate moments.
 I love making you feel beautiful when your pregnant.
-I love telling stories and capturing the many nuances of a baby, toddler, child or family’s personality.
+I love telling stories and capturing the many nuances of your baby, toddler, child or family’s personality.
 Over the years I have built a great base of clients who hire me because I work well with my subjects and because I always come up with fun, creative, happy, spontaneous, energetic, and whimsical photographs that capture their relationship with their children or family.

 Am I the right photographer for you?

 Do you say “wow,” there is something special about these photographs.
 I hear my clients say “I felt something when I looked at your images.”
 My ideal client is someone who loves art, may even be a photographer themselves.

 I moved to Seattle in 1999 from East Africa where I was covering violent protests, HIV education, Hutu-Tutsi reintegration, maternal/child health.
 My new job at MSNBC.com lasted three years and then I started my own business.
 I photographed projects for nonprofits like Rainier Scholars and the Bill and Melinda Gates Foundation.
 To add extra income I started to photograph pregnant women, and then after a few of my clients talked me into photographing them and their families, I started to photograph newborns, babies, toddlers and children.